 I use hybrid picking on this recording.
 This means I hold a pick between my thumb and index finger and use my other fingers to play chords.
 I use the pick to play the bass notes of chords, and the melody between chords.

 I explain some chord choices and substitutions under the sheet music.
-If you’re not sure how to arrange jazz standards in this fashion, check out our eBook The Easy Guide to Chord Melody.
+If you’re not sure how to arrange jazz standards in this fashion, check out our course Complete Chord Melody.

 Listen & Play Along